 Designation of the Harvard Square Kiosk will not alter the Historical Commission's current jurisdiction over alterations to the publicly-visible exterior features of the building.
 Proposed alterations will still require Historical Commission issuance of Certificates of Appropriateness, Non-Applicability, or Hardship.
 The historical background in this report is intended to increase awareness of the history and significance of the building, while the proposed goals and guidelines will inform future decisions about alterations.

-The redlined text reflects significant revisions to the draft presented at the hearing on September 7.
-The document will be reformatted when all revisions have been approved.
+[The redlined text reflects significant revisions to the draft discussed at the hearing on October 5.